ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 insecure
-  Set to true to disable SSL certificate trust chain verification when using https
+  When set to ``true``, disables SSL certificate trust chain verification when using HTTPS.

   | **required**: False